-A physician can make sure that the injury is thoroughly cleaned, properly treated, and prescribe any needed antibiotics to reduce the risk of infection.
+A physician can make sure that the injury is thoroughly cleaned, and properly treated, and prescribe any needed antibiotics to reduce the risk of infection.
 They can determine if the wound is best treated by suturing the area or leaving it open to heal.
 Pain medication may also be prescribed.

-If it’s been more than 10 years from your last tetanus vaccine, a tetanus booster may be recommended.
+If it’s been more than 10 years since your last tetanus vaccine, a tetanus booster may be recommended.
 Also, if the cat is a stray or has an unknown rabies vaccination history, rabies prophylaxis (anti-rabies) treatment may be recommended.
 Prompt attention is critical.
 Once the rabies virus reaches the spinal cord and brain of its victim (human and animal), it is almost always fatal.

 Follow-Up Care for a Cat Bite

 After the initial treatment of the cat bite wound, watch out for the following signs:

 - Around the site of the bite and surrounding tissues:

 - Red streaks from the bite wound toward the center of the body

 - Increase in the warmth of the skin